ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

    * y
    * X
 which together had 6 activities, 30 subjects and 561 variables.

-`Please refer to the above "Variables" section on more info on "activity and subject" and "feature selection".`
+`'For more info, please refer to the above "Variables" section on "activity and subject" and "feature selection".`

 ```R
 X train      :    7352 rows and 561 columns